Germanophile tipped as French PM if Hollande wins

 "The treaty is incomplete," Ayrault told Reuters in a recent interview, saying a supplementary growth pact was required.
 "We need to discuss this, to reopen the process.
 Each side needs to take a step toward the other.
 We need to find a consensus."

-But he emphasised that an Hollande government would stick to promises to balance the budget by the end of its five-year term.
+But he emphasized that an Hollande government would stick to promises to balance the budget by the end of its five-year term.

 "All public spending will be evaluated to see if it is useful or not," Ayrault told Reuters.